valispace/actions/get-build-version/README.md

 # Valispace get-build-version Action

-Given a project versioning file, this action extracts the current release version, build version, pre-release type (if defined) and build metadata (if defined), as defined in the [Valispace Versioning Specification](https://valispace.atlassian.net/wiki/spaces/~62b97f79c9f2df7b608a092f/pages/2083324008/Valispace+Versioning+Specification) ( `major.minor.patch(-(alpha|release-candidate)-(epoch))?` ).
+Given a project versioning file, this action extracts the current release version, build version, pre-release type (if defined) and pre-release metadata (if defined), as defined in the [Valispace Versioning Specification](https://valispace.atlassian.net/wiki/spaces/~62b97f79c9f2df7b608a092f/pages/2083324008/Valispace+Versioning+Specification) ( `major.minor.patch(-(alpha|release-candidate)-(epoch))?` ).

 _The versioning file must contain a line with keyword `version` (e.g. "`version = 1.0.0`") for this action to return a valid output!_